 How to Change Your Equity Ratio

-If you’re alarmed that your company is very leveraged, and that your equity ratio is low, then you can make moves to change your equity ratio.
+If you’re alarmed that your company is very leveraged and that your equity ratio is low, there are actions you can take to change your equity ratio.

 The simplest way to move your number is to rely less on debt.
-This will generally mean repaying as much of your outstanding debt as possible.
+This will generally mean repaying as much of your outstanding debt as possible and finding ways to eliminate it.
 You can also invest more in your company outright, though this may be difficult if you are relying on debt.
 In that case, it may make more sense for your business to take that investment capital and pay off some of your loans.

 Is an Equity Ratio of 0 Possible?

-Hopefully you now understand both what the equity ratio is as well as why it’s important for you to know.
+Hopefully, you now understand both what the equity ratio is as well as it’s importance.
 It’s a simple formula that can give you a nice bird’s eye view of the financial state of your company, and something you can easily calculate as you contemplate both investments and debt.

 Remember that, just like cash flow margin or the debt-to-equity ratio, your equity ratio is a signal to anyone interested in your business financials about how conservatively you run your company, how leveraged you are, and, ultimately, how solvent you may be.
 This may tell the story of your company’s future, whichever way the dice may fall.